 Become a MathCON Editorial Board Member

-We are actively seeking content contributors to write quality questions for our MathCON sample tests, as well as for the online testing competition beginning on January 22, 2019.
-Upon review of the submitted questions by the MathCON Governing Board, a select number of these questions will be chosen for the final MathCON written test to be administered on April 27, 2019 in Chicago.
+We are actively seeking content contributors to write quality questions for our MathCON sample tests, as well as for the online testing competition beginning.
+Upon review of the submitted questions by the MathCON Governing Board, a select number of these questions will be chosen for the final MathCON written test in Chicago.

 We are offering a stipend for content contributors, to be determined based on submission content quantity and quality, as well as the following:

 Content Expectations: To submit between 10-50 questions, for grades 5-12

 Further questions can be directed to the MathCON committee: firstname.lastname@example.org

 Thank you in advance for your consideration!

 Pasco Hernando State College

 Chantel Mijo got her Bachelor’s degree in Engineering and worked as an engineer for over three years, using math to solve real-world problems.
 She then switched to the education sector, first as a freelance tutor and now sharing her love of mathematics and problem solving with students at Pasco-Hernando State College, where she has been an instructor since 2014.
 She helps students who have a history of struggling with and disliking math to see that exploring math can be a creative and satisfying experience.
 Chantel’s wide range of interests includes not only mathematics but physics, linguistics, and cognition.
 In her free time, she enjoys creating puzzles and games to entertain her friends.